-1. In the case of appointments, voting shall be by Voting by secret secret ballot without prejudice to Rules 12(1), 110(1) ballot and 115(2) second subparagraph.
+1. In the case of appointments, voting shall be by secret ballot without prejudice to Rules 12(1), 110(1) and 115(2) second subparagraph.

 Only ballot papers bearing the names of Members who have been nominated shall be taken into account in calculating the number of votes cast.